-- (a) The purchaser is not, and is not acquiring the notes on behalf of, as a fiduciary of, or with assets of, a Plan (as defined in "ERISA Considerations" in this prospectus supplement); or - (b) (1) The notes are rated investment grade or better as of the date of purchase; - (2) It believes that the notes are properly treated as indebtedness without substantial equity features for purposes of the Plan Asset Regulation (as defined in "ERISA Considerations" in this prospectus supplement) and agrees to so treat the notes; and - (3) The acquisition and holding of the notes do not result in a violation of the prohibited transaction rules of the Employee Retirement Income Security Act of 1974, as amended, also known as ERISA, or section 4975 of the Code because the transaction is covered by an applicable exemption, including Prohibited Transaction Class Exemption 96-23, 95-60, 91-38, 90-1 or 84-14, or by reason of the trust, the depositor, the administrator, the administrator, back-up the underwriters, the servicer, the indenture trustee, the grantor trustee, the owner trustee, any provider of credit support or any of their affiliates not being a Party in Interest (as defined in "ERISA Considerations" in this prospectus supplement) with respect to the Plan.
+- (a) The purchaser is not, and is not acquiring the notes on behalf of, as a fiduciary of, or with assets of, a Plan (as defined in "ERISA Considerations" in this prospectus supplement); or - (b) (1) The notes are rated investment grade or better as of the date of purchase; - (2) It believes that the notes are properly treated as indebtedness without substantial equity features for purposes of the Plan Asset Regulation (as defined in "ERISA Considerations" in this prospectus supplement) and agrees to so treat the notes; and - (3) The acquisition and holding of the notes do not result in a violation of the prohibited transaction rules of the

+Employee Retirement Income Security Act of 1974, amended, also known as ERISA, or section 4975 of the Code because the transaction covered by an applicable exemption, including Prohibited Transaction Class Exemption 96-23, 95-60, 91-38, 90-1 or 84-14, or by reason of the trust, the depositor, the administrator, the back-up administrator. underwriters, the servicers, the indenture trustee, the grantor trustee, the owner trustee, any provider of credit support or any of their affiliates not being a Party in Interest (as defined in "ERISA Considerations" in this prospectus supplement) with respect to the Plan.

-Any person who purchases or acquires certificates will be deemed to represent, warrant and covenant that the purchaser is not, and is not acquiring the certificates on behalf of, as a fiduciary of, or with assets of, a Plan unless (a) for the class A-5-1 certificates and class A-IO certificates, both classes of certificates are rated investment grade or better and (b) the acquisition and holding of the certificates do not result in a violation of the prohibited transaction rules of ERISA or section 4975 of the Code because the transaction is covered by an applicable exemption, including Prohibited Transaction Class Exemption 96-23, 95-60, 91-38, 90-1 or 84-14, or by reason of the trust, the depositor, the administrator. back-up administrator. the the underwriters, the servicer, the indenture trustee, the grantor trustee, the owner trustee, any provider of credit support or any of their affiliates not being a Party in Interest with respect to the Plan.
+Any person who purchases or acquires certificates will be deemed to represent, warrant and covenant that the purchaser is not, and is not acquiring the certificates on behalf of, as a fiduciary of, or with assets of, a Plan unless (a) for the class A-5-1 certificates, class A-5-2 certificates or class A-IO certificates, such certificates are rated investment grade or better and (b) the acquisition and holding of the certificates do not result in a violation of the prohibited transaction rules of ERISA or section 4975 of the Code because the transaction is covered by an applicable exemption, including Prohibited Transaction Class Exemption 96-23, 95-60, 91-38, 90-1 or 84-14, or by reason of the trust, the depositor, the administrator, the back-up administrator, the underwriters, the servicers, the indenture trustee, the grantor trustee, the owner trustee, any provider of credit support or any of their affiliates not being a Party in Interest with respect to the Plan.